|

 (Return)

-From melodies in Chongxiu Zhenchuan Qinpu that have lyrics from Zheyin Shizi Qinpu I have seen "那" paired to left hand strokes in the earlier handbook but not so used here, but I haven't done a thorough search.
+From some of the melodies in Chongxiu Zhenchuan Qinpu that have lyrics from Zheyin Shizi Qinpu I have seen "那" paired to left hand strokes in the earlier handbook.
+Here it seems not to have been done early in the piece, then sometimes when done later in the piece it may be misplaced.
+However I have not yet done a thorough study of this.

 (Return)